-For the cake:
+Ingredients for the cake:

-- 250 g unsalted butter, cubed or sliced
+250g / 9oz unsalted butter, cubed or sliced

-- 75g cocoa
+75g / 2.5oz cocoa

 1 x 142ml /5oz pot sour cream

 1 tablespoon real vanilla extract

 2 1/2 teaspoons bicarbonate of soda

 For the topping:

-- 300 g Philadelphia cream cheese
+300g / 10oz Philadelphia cream cheese

-- 125 ml double or whipping cream
+125ml / 4 fl oz double or whipping cream

-Preheat the oven to 180°C and butter and line a 23 cm springform tin.
+Preheat the oven to 180°C / 350°F and butter and line a 23 cm springform tin.

 In a separate bowl, beat the sour cream with the eggs and vanilla, then pour into beer and butter mixture.
 Lastly, whisk in the flour and baking soda.